facebookresearch/ReAgent/docs/installation.rst

    thrift --gen py --out . ml/rl/thrift/core.thrift

 And now, you are ready to install Horizon itself.
-We use "-e" to create an ephemral package.
+We use "-e" to create an ephemeral package.
 This means that you can make changes to Horizon and they will be reflected in the package immediately.

 .. code-block::